 Behind every app is a creative mind and exceptional IT skills.
-The new software application development concentration within the MS in IT program at Southern New Hampshire University teaches you the intricacies of developing applications that allow people to do specific tasks on a computer or other device.
+The new Master of Science in Information Technology with a concentration in Software Application Development at Southern New Hampshire University teaches you the intricacies of developing applications that allow people to do specific tasks on a computer or other device.

 Learn to manage the entire development process for a software program, beginning with customer need, designing the program, then instructing the programmers who write computer code and test it.
 From there, you'll learn how to make sure the app works as expected, whether that means going back to the drawing board or just suggesting improvements.
 Finally, you'll gain insights into the role of a software developer once the program is released, from routine maintenance to performing regular upgrades.

 With the master's in software development at SNHU, you'll learn to:

 As a private, nonprofit university, SNHU has one mission — to help you see yourself succeed.
 The benefits of earning your master's in software application development online at SNHU include:

 Acceptance decisions are made on a rolling basis throughout the year for our 5 graduate terms.
 You can apply at any time and get a decision within days of submitting all required materials.
 To apply, simply contact an admission counselor, who can help you explore financial options.
 Your counselor can also walk you through the application process, which involves completing a graduate application ($40 fee) and providing undergraduate transcripts.

 Overall, the demand for software developers is high.
 According to the U.S. Bureau of Labor Statistics, the demand for software developers should grow 24% through 2026, much higher than average.*